Posted on

 Leave the eyeball ON to print a layer, eyeball OFF to hide a layer.
 Now you see it, now you don’t!

 TOP TIP: Before you print, just double-check you have everything you want to print selected because the only thing worse than a pattern with lots of lines, is a pattern without any lines!
+And don’t forget to print the test square.

-So there you go, all the benefits of a layered pattern in one little post!
+So there you go, all the benefits of a layered pattern in one little post.
 Enjoy!

 Posted on 18 Comments